-Left to Right - Jeff Lewis, Doug Rowan, Geoff Palmer, Tamara Champlin, Bill Champlin, Will Champlin, James Preston, Carmen Grillo, and Curtis Ohlson
+Left to Right - Jeff Lewis, Doug Rowan, Geoff Palmer, Tamara Champlin, Bill Champlin, Will Champlin, James Preston, Carmen Grillo

 Hey everybody, this is Bill Champlin,

-I just want to remind you that the Sons are doing a rare gig on May 3 at Yoshi’s in Oakland, at Jack London Square, for the right address go to your trusty google thing and just write Yoshi’s Oakland and it’ll come up.
+I just want to remind you that the Sons are doing a rare gig on January 18, 2014 at Yoshi’s in Oakland, at Jack London Square.
+For the right address go to your trusty google thing and just write Yoshi’s Oakland and it’ll come up.
 I did an “Unplugged” thing at Yoshi’s in San Francisco a while back and loved the place.
 Everyone tells me the Oakland venue is even better.
 The food is great and the sound is awesome, too.

 Anyway, we’ve been doing a few Sons’ gigs with a few “New” additions to the band.
 We’ve got Dick Mithun on bass and we’re knocked out that a guy who co-produced a Sons’ Live album in the 90’s was able to pick up his bass and jump right in, a great friend of the band and a kickin’ player.
 We’ve also got Tom Cain on Sax and Vocals.
 Tim is the original sax player and singer who left the band around 1970 and hasn’t played with us for all that time.
 It was like he’d been there all along.
 He still has the tone that all other sax players are compared to.
 We’re all tickled to have Tim back in the ball game.

-We also have the usual line up of guys, and girl, for Sons’ gigs: Jim Preston on Drums and Vocals, Jimmy is playing and singing great these days and I can’t imagine doing those tunes without him.
+We also have the usual line up of guys, and girl, for Sons’ gigs: Jim Preston on drums and vocals continues to contribute his soulful vocals and solid drums, having been a member of the Sons family since 1972.
 Geoff Palmer on Keys and Vibes; Geoff has always been and continues to be the most natural musician I’ve ever known.
 He can take you with him on a solo like nobody else does.
 Jeff Lewis on Trumpet and Percussion, Jeff is an awesome musician and great friend of the band and we’re always knocked out to have him, a great addition.
 Carmen Grillo on Guitar and Vocals.
 I absolutely love playing with Carmen.
 He’s as good a singer as it gets and his guitar playing, both rhythm and lead, is awesome.
 I love his soloing a lot; it always starts kinda’ bluesy and then goes to the “chops” that you’ve come to expect from him.
 Great player.
 Then there’s Tamara Champlin on vocals.
 Tamara may be one of the best singer/songwriters I’ve ever worked with and she grew up on the same music we all did and when she lets it fly people are awestruck.
 Anyway, I think that’s it.
 If anybody isn’t here please raise your hand.

 I’m hoping to see the joint packed so we can come back and play on a regular basis in a good room that is more comfortable than a lotta’ gigs we’ve played.
 I think that Yoshi’s in Oakland and the Uptown Theater in Napa would be great little “Homes away from home” for us.
-The Sons don’t play all that many gigs and we try to add a few surprises every gig for the people who come to all the gigs; we did “Sing Me A Rainbow” at Napa in December; how rare is THAT?
-So, see ya’ there.
-Be good, bill
+The Sons don’t play all that many gigs and we try to add a few surprises every gig for the people who come to all the gigs; we did “Sing Me A Rainbow” at Napa in December; how rare is THAT? l

 The Sons of Champlin, led by Bill Champlin, former member of the American iconic band “Chicago” are always musically evolving.
 The Sons started in Marin County in 1965 and have stayed true to their musical roots since then.
 The music of the band is R & B and rock based with lyrical content that connects the audience with the band.
 The reason for the longevity of the band playing together for all of these years become obvious within the first few notes of the first song and becomes clearer over the next couple of hours.
 While the band has revolved around Bill’s singing and song writing, he distributes the spotlight throughout the performance to showcase the individual abilities of band mates.
 There is now a triple threat with the addition of Tamara Champlin to the band.